SexBomb Girls: 2023-present: Reunion projects and Get! Get! Aw!: The SexBomb Reunion concert

-In 2023, The original SexBomb Dancers Rochelle Pangilinan, Jopay Paguia, Che-Che Tolentino, Sunshine Garcia, Mia Pangyarihan, and Johlan Veluz reunited when online streaming giant Netflix announced their new subscription rate in a new advert.
-They reprised ‘The Spageti Song’ with new lyrics.
+In 2023, the original SexBomb members Rochelle Pangilinan, Jopay Paguia, Che-Che Tolentino, Sunshine Garcia, Mia Pangyarihan, and Johlan Veluz reunited when online streaming giant Netflix announced their new subscription rate in a new advertisement.
+They reprised The Spaghetti Song with new lyrics.
+In the same year, Jopay, Che-Che, Jacky, Mhyca, and Sandy reunited for a performance as part of the official line-up of HOWLERS Manila Festival held in Circuit Makati Concert Grounds., performing The Spaghetti Song and Bakit Papa?.